Blackburn Airtower 2 Pump Review

 When inflating a 700 x 32C Continental Grand Prix tire, it typically takes the Airtower 2 about 50 pumps to reach 60 PSI, and about 80 pumps to reach 100 PSI.

 I’ve found that the gauge’s pressure readings aren’t exactly accurate, though.
 For example, when my Prestflator displays 60 PSI, the AirTower 2 reads 53.
 At 50 PSI its gauge displays 38, and at 40 PSI it shows 31.
-Keep this in mind if you plan on using its gauge as your sole means of reading air pressure.

 What’s everyone else saying about their experiences?